Family and Medical Leave Policies

 • Full-time faculty

-• Duration for medical leave
+• Faculty member's own medical leave

 • Serious illness; Certification required